rossbachp/DeciCollab/examples/adrs/ADR-0006_Transition-to-Go-as-Primary-Programming-Language.md

   * Are there robust third-party libraries available for common development needs (authentication, database access, logging)?
   * Is the tooling (debuggers, linters, formatters) mature enough for long-term maintainability?
   * How difficult will it be to onboard new developers to a Golang-based codebase?
+    * **Peter Rossbach**
+      * Onboarding new developers to a Golang-based codebase is generally straightforward due to Go’s simplicity, clear syntax, and strong tooling.
+However, challenges may arise for those unfamiliar with Go’s concurrency model, error handling, and opinionated design choices.
+Providing structured onboarding, mentorship, and best practice guides can help accelerate the learning process.
+  * How difficult it is to add observability frameworks, like opentelemetry?
+    * **Peter Rossbach**
+      * We all hope that the newly announced  [Opentelemetry Go Instrumentation SIGs](https://github.com/open-telemetry/opentelemetry-go-instrumentation/) will provide valuable improvements!
+Currently, instrumentation requires manual coding, and adding telemetry to external code remains a challenging task.
 * Community and Long-Term Viability
   * Is Golang actively maintained and evolving?
     * **Peter Rossbach**